Members seek clarity on booster dose as LS debates Covid pandemic | Politics

 ''Be it availability of medicines, stepping up oxygen production, ensuring vaccines for everyone or distributing free food grains for the poor, the prime minister cared for everyone,'' BJP member Rita Bahuguna Joshi said.

+''The nation wants to know if Rahul Gandhi has been vaccinated?
+If yes, which vaccine has he taken?
+Why has he not tweeted about vaccination, is he not proud about the fact that India has two made in India vaccines?'' he said.

+TMC's Mahua Moitra claimed that vaccine production started very late as the country did not make investments.

-Initiating the debate, Shiv Sena leader Vinayak Raut lamented that Parliament was discussing the issue 21 months after the outbreak of the disease and at a time when cases were on the decline.
+She also claimed that there was a poor coverage for second dose of Covid vaccine.
+Shiv Sena leader Vinayak Raut, who had initiated the debate, lamented that Parliament was discussing the issue 21 months after the outbreak of the disease and at a time when cases were on the decline.

 On COVID-19 vaccination, Raut accused the Centre of allocating vaccine doses to BJP-ruled states in excess and at the cost of non-BJP ruled states.